m-lohmann/BeeswaxEsolang.jl/README.md

 ```
 ,      top=Int(STDIN)   Read character from STDIN and push its value on top of lstack.
-T      top=(STDIN)      Read integer from STDIN and push its value on gstack.
+T      top=(STDIN)      Read integer from STDIN and push its value on lstack.
 {      STDOUT=top       Return lstack top value as integer to STDOUT.
 }      STDOUT=Char(top) Return lstack top value as character(UTF8) to STDOUT.
 ```